boginw/P5/report/2 Iteration 1/Design Criteria.md

 * Let $W$ denote a single wheel including tire, of which 4 are required.
 * Let $O$ denote the camera.

-To be able to test multiple prototypes, and to withhold other criterion, a simple design is preferable to better optimize other criterion and for better time efficiency.
+To be able to test multiple prototypes, and to withhold other criteria, a simple design is preferable to better time efficiency.

 ### Weight